-In light of new Government advice, we will be cautiously re-opening for Public Worship from Sunday 14th March, Mothering Sunday.
+In light of current Government advice, we have cautiously been re-opening for Public Worship since Sunday 14th March, Mothering Sunday.

 For the latest guidance from the Church of England please follow these links:

 The Church of England website has updated information and links to more online resources.
 Please also look at the Manchester Diocese website for more local advice.
 Or please contact the Vicar, Dave Thompson, on 0161 797 7652.

 Please also go to this post to see ideas and suggestions for prayer and worship at home.